The 9th Annual Lit Crawl Austin takes place Saturday, October 27!

-On Saturday, October 17, Lit Crawl Austin celebrates its fifth year of irreverent literary programming.
+On Saturday, October 27, 2018, Lit Crawl Austin will celebrate its ninth year of irreverent literary programming.
 Join us on the East Side for a night of performances, games, trivia matches, music, and all-ages storytelling sessions.
-Plus a coloring contest (with cocktails) for adults!
+2018 Lit Crawl schedule to come.

 See more Lit Crawl photos on our Festival Photo Galleries page.

 Interested in sponsoring Lit Crawl?
 Here is some information, and contact Claire Burrows at firstname.lastname@example.org or call the office at 512-477-4055.

 2017 Lit Crawl Schedule of Events:

 The North Door, 501 Brushy St. // Doors at 6:30; suggested donation $10.

 Literary Death Match

 Four authors.
 Three judges.
 Two finalists.
 One really epic finale.
 Judges: Dan Chaon (literary

 merit), Elena Passarello (performance), and Maya Perez (intangibles).
 Contestants: Melissa Febos, Rachel Khong, Simeon Marsalis, and Rakesh Satyal.

 The O. Henry Museum will host a mini version of the Pun-Off, its annual wordplay competition,